kylpo/notes/dev/Web-vs-Native/readme.md

 # Web
+Website is a **resource**, usually a public one
+- billboard, store, messsage board
+- email makes less sense since it only has content for signed in users
+  - would be different if emails were public
+- essentially, they are **browseable**!

+Websites became more than a resource out of necessity.
+As a large corporation with users on multiple platforms, it is likely easier to make an internal web tool.
+Also has the added benefit of not needing user to update their apps - they don't have a choice.

+more
 - all about scrolling
   - "scrolling has a special place on the web, and browsers have worked very hard to make sure that scrolling is snappy and responsive" (off-thread scrolling)
   - "The “scroll” event, somewhat counterintuitively, can’t block scrolling because it fires after the scroll event, and thus it isn’t cancelable."